Other

 conditions, short period of intense stress such as break

-structure known as rhizoids which is capable of
+structures known as rhizoids which are capable of

 through the entire intestine wall and causes a deadly

-the partly digested proteins and the yeast itself leaks
+the partly digested proteins and the yeast itself, leak

-out of the intestine and enters the blood stream where
+out of the intestine and enter the blood stream where

 they are treated as toxins.